Cosmetic Filler Treatment at Advanced Hair & Skin Surgery

 The range, performance, and usefulness of dermal fillers have expanded dramatically in the past 10 years.
 The original filler was Collagen, but it has been replaced with products that are easier to use and last a lot longer.
 Dr. Elliott uses temporary HA Gel fillers like Restylane® and JUVÉDERM®, Revanesse®, Belotero® & Emervel®.
-He also likes to use two permanent filler products, Bellafill® & Silikon 1000®.
+He also likes to use permanent filler product, Silikon 1000®.
 He strongly believes that only a skilled and experienced physician with a trained esthetic eye should perform filler treatment.
 He does not agree with the practice of using nurses to inject either fillers or cosmetic muscle relaxants.

 Restylane® and JUVÉDERM®, Revanesse®, Belotero® & Emervel® are all non-animal source fillers.
 They are very similar in use, and have been developed to smooth out lines and wrinkles, shape and contour facial features and add volume, creating a more youthful look.
 These fillers are sugar gels.
 They are a substance found in all of our bodies tissues, which is why they are well tolerated and safe.
 You do not need allergy testing prior to treatment like with collagen.

 Dr. Elliott categorizes the fillers he uses into 2 broad classes: temporary and permanent.
 He further subdivides these into reversible and non-reversible, and instant or gradual.

-The permanent fillers currently available in North America are Bellafill® and Silikon 1000®.
+The permanent filler currently available in North America is Silikon 1000®.
 All other fillers are temporary.
 The only reversible fillers are currently the HA gels.
 Sculptra is not instant, but all others he uses are.

 How Long Do They Last?